Enforce what agents are allowed to do.

 not in post-hoc logs, not in output filters, not in prompt engineering.

-Enterprise AI agents face five categories of operational risk.
-KDCube's semantic sandbox is designed to constrain each.
+Enterprise AI agents face operationally reasonable risk categories.
+KDCube's runtime enforcement layer is designed to constrain each before execution.

 A malicious or malformed input causes the agent to take an action the operator did not intend.
 The agent "believes" it has authorization to perform a privileged action.